 About Hoichi Kurisu

 Hoichi Kurisu studied landscape design and construction under Kenzo Ogata in Tokyo, Japan.
-He was landscape director for the Garden Society of Japan from 1968 to 1972, during which time he supervised construction of the Portland Japanese Garden.
+He was landscape director for the Garden Society of Japan from 1968 to 1972, during which time he supervised construction of Portland Japanese Garden.
 In 1972 he founded Kurisu International, Inc., which has designed and built gardens including Anderson Japanese Gardens in Rockford, Illinois; Roji-en Japanese Gardens of the Morikami Museum and Gardens in Delray Beach, Florida; and the Richard and Helen DeVos Japanese Garden at the Meijer Gardens and Sculpture Park in Grand Rapids, Michigan.
 Kurisu’s gardens at the Samaritan Lebanon Community Hospital in Lebanon, Oregon won a 2006 Healthcare Environment Award for Landscape Design.

 Kurisu International’s practice is grounded in the belief that encounters with nature are essential to mental, physical, and spiritual equilibrium.
 Extending into the prison environment is a natural continuation of the company’s vision of creating spaces that provide restorative experiences that demonstrate the necessity of natural places to physical, mental, and social wellbeing.